r0x57n/onevpl-multi-transcode/README.md

 # multi-transcode
 This program is meant to be used as a way to benchmark the transcoding capabilities of [oneVPL](https://spec.oneapi.io/onevpl/latest/index.html).
-It takes an input transportstream with video encoded in H.264, demuxes the stream and transcodes the video to H.262 which is then multiplexed again.
+It takes an input transportstream with video encoded in H.264, demuxes the stream and transcodes the video to H.262 which is then remuxed again.

 | Flag | Meaning                                                            |
 |------|--------------------------------------------------------------------|